hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/casdoor.md

 Change the client ID to the ID you copied before, and input the public certificate of Casdoor, which you can find in `Casdoor/Certs`.

-Then input the username and password you create for Hasura before.
+Then, input the username and password you created for Hasura earlier.

 Click Sign in.